Demetrius II of Georgia: Reign

 He succeeded on his father's death in 1270, when he was 11 years old.
 He ruled for some time under the regency of Sadun Mankaberdeli, the Atabeg and Amirspasalar designated by the Mongols.
 It is for this reason that upon the death of Sadun in 1282, Demetrius refused the post of atabeg to his son Khutlubuga and made him a sworn enemy.

 Although he continued to be titled "king of Georgians and Abkhazians, etc", Demetrius's rule extended only over the eastern part of the kingdom.
 Western Georgia was in the hands of the descendants of David VI Narin who proclaimed themselves kings of western Georgia, while the province of Samtskhe, governed by the independent prince Beka I Jaqeli, was directly subject to the Mongols.

 Demetrius also participated in the Mongol campaigns in the Middle East against the Mamluks of Egypt and particularly distinguished himself with Beka I Jaqeli at the head of a Georgian army of 15,000 men under the orders of Möngke Temür, brother of Abaqa Khan, during the Second Battle of Homs in 1281.
 Despite the defeat of the Mongol troops, the Georgians reported significant spoils.

 Georgian coin of Abaqa during the rule of Demetrius II, with Chritian cross.
 Tiflis mint, 1281–1286.

 Demetrius behaved like a loyal subject of the Ilkhan; he was a supporter of Tekuder (1282-1284), a Mongol converted to Islam, then of Arghun (1284-1291), brought to the throne in reaction by traditional Mongol Buddhist or Nestorian leaders.
 He developed friendly relations with the Mongolian nobility.
 Although he was already married to a Greek princess of Trebizond, he took the Mongolian princess Solghar as his second wife.

 In 1288, on the order of Arghun, he subdued the rebel province of Derbent, near the Caspian Sea.
 The same year, Arghun revealed a plot organized by his powerful minister Buqa, whose son was married to Demetrius's daughter.
-Bugha and his family were massacred, and the Georgian king, suspected to have been involved in the plot, was ordered to ride to the Mongol capital, lest Arghun threatened to invade Georgia.
+Bugha and his family were massacred, and the Georgian king, suspected to have been involved in the plot, was ordered to ride to the Mongol capital, lest Arghun threaten to invade Georgia.
 Despite much advice from nobles, Demetrius headed for the Khan's residence to face apparent death, and was imprisoned there.
 He was beheaded at Movakan on 12 March 1289.
 He was buried at Mtskheta, Georgia, and canonized by the Georgian Orthodox Church.

 He was succeeded by his cousin Vakhtang II.

 Marriages and children

-The first of Demetrius' wives was a Trapezuntine princess (She might have been a daughter of the emperor Manuel I of Trebizond), whom he married c.
-1273–1274 or 1277.
-By this woman, Demetrius had four sons and a daughter:
+Demetrius II was married three times.
+His first wife was an unnamed Trapezuntine princess, probably a daughter of Emperor Manuel I of Trebizond.
+They had four sons and one daughter: